yonashalefom/interview-helper-ai/README.md

 ## 🔮 Future Enhancements
 - **Context Adaptability**: Extend beyond interview scenarios.
-- **Personalized Responses**: AI tailors answers based on user interactions.
+- **Personalized Responses**: AI tailors answers based on user's profile and background.
-- **Custom AI Models**: Support local and online model integrations.
+- **Custom AI Models**: Support local model integrations.
-- **Improved Transparency**: Screen capture software compatibility.
+- **Improved Transparency**: Make the app transparent for screen capture softwares or screen shares.
+Its currently hides contents from screen capture softwares but it's only black not fully transparent.
-- **Computer Audio Support**: Direct system sound input.
+- **Computer Audio Support**: Make it listen to computer's sound (what is being played on the computer) it currently only listens to the mic.
+Or you have to manually route the computer sound to the mic input in order for the app to listen to the computer's audio.
-- **Predictive Q&A**: Display anticipated questions and answers.
+- **Predictive Q&A**: Pridict or contemplate upcoming quesions and show the questions and the answers at the right side of the window without affecting the realtime part of the chat.

 ## 🚀 Installation
 Ensure you have: